 Pharmacy residency programs and rotation experiences

-This program offers opportunities for four pharmacy residents to hone their clinical skills in a community hospital setting, to include rotations at Scottsdale Osborn Medical Center, leading to exposure to a variety of diverse patient care settings.
+This program offers opportunities for four pharmacy residents to hone their clinical skills in a community hospital setting, to include rotations at Scottsdale Osborn Medical Center and Scottsdale Shea Medical Center, leading to exposure to a variety of diverse patient care settings.

 7400 E Osborn Road